Conservative Random Walk: Homogeneous case; scaling limit

 \section{Homogeneous case; scaling limit}

-We will exploit the following lemma later, but we think it is also of independent interest.
-Let $L_n$ be a one dimensional coin-turning walk, where $p_n=p\in (0,1)$ for $Y_n$ in~\eqref{Ydrift}. \begin{proposition}[Large deviations for the one-dimensional walk] There exists an $N_0\in\N$ such that if $n\ge N_0$ then for all $a\ge 1$,
+We will exploit the following lemma later, but we think that it is also of independent interest.
+Let~$L_n$ be a one dimensional coin-turning walk, where $p_n=p\in (0,1)$ for $Y_n$ in~\eqref{Ydrift}. \begin{proposition}[Tail estimate for the one-dimensional walk] There exists an $N_0\in\N$ such that if $n\ge N_0$ then for all $a\ge 1$,

 \end{proposition} Before presenting the proof of Proposition \ref{prop:LD}, we state and prove a lemma which is a consequence of this proposition.

 \begin{lemma}[Upper bound on distance; $d\ge 2$] If $d\ge 2$ then there is an $N_0\in\N$ such that for all $a\ge \sqrt{d}$ and $n\ge N_0$,